-2. Research Submission Guidelines
+2. Research Submission Guidelines & Format Press Release

-3. Submit the Press Release
+3. Send the Press Release

-Here’s how to structure a submission email:
+Here’s how to structure the elements of a submission email:

 - Subject line: You do not need to use the term “press release” in your subject line, but you should mention the topic of the release.
 (Example: “Important information about a Grand Opening on the 15th”)

 - Greeting: Greet the journalist by name if you know their name.
 (Example: “Hello John”)

 - First paragraph: If this is your first time reaching out to the journalist, introduce yourself and your business.
 (Example: “My name is Chad, and I work for Game On, a local sports outfitter.”
 (Fill in additional business history and mission information.))